xiulixue/RestaurantReservation-ASPNET-Project/README.md

 #### Project Topic

-Restaurant Reservation Booking & Management System with an Odering Mobile App.
+Restaurant Reservation Booking & Management System with an Ordering Mobile App.

 The Reservation Management System is based on ASP.NET core, which build full stack web apps with HTML, CSS, JavaScript, and C#.
 THis website serves users and restaurant management.
 Allow users to create accounts and book reservations.
 Allow Restaurant staff to manage sittings and users' reservation.